hrch3k/AI-LegalXpert/README.md

 **AI LegalXpert** is designed to be an indispensable tool for legal professionals, combining cutting-edge AI technology with practical, real-world applications in the legal field.

+## Demo

+Check out the [AI LegalXpert Demo](https://0b1e-89-142-161-240.ngrok-free.app/) to see the application in action.

 ## Installation / Setup

 Follow these steps to set up and run AI LegalXpert on your machine: